netgen-layouts/layouts-core/INSTALL.md

     pagelayout: "NetgenSiteBundle::pagelayout.html.twig"
 ```

-If using eZ Platform, there's no need setting the main pagelayout, since it will be picked up
+If using eZ Platform 1.3 or later, there's no need setting the main pagelayout, since it will be
-automatically from your eZ Platform config.
+picked up automatically from your pagelayout siteaccess config.

 Adjusting your base pagelayout template
 ---------------------------------------

 To actually display the resolved layout template in your page, you need to modify your main pagelayout
-template and wrap your main Twig block in another block named `layout`.
-For example, if your main Twig
-block is named `content`, your pagelayout needs to look like this:
+template to include a Twig block named `layout` which wraps a `content` Twig block and looks like this:

 ```
 {% block layout %}